-The District's Board of Directors maintains sound fiscal policies and closely monitors expenses.
-The District's annual Environmental Quality (Sewer Use) Charge increased 11% to \$639 up per single family residence for Fiscal Year 2020 and even with this increase it remains one of the lowest among neighboring sanitary sewer providers.
+WCW's Board of Directors maintains sound fiscal policies and closely monitors expenses.
+In FY 2021 WCW's Board of Directors maintained the Environmental Quality (Sewer Use) Charge at \$639 per single family residence.
+In June 2021 the Board adopted a new five year sewer rate plan that would start in FY 2022.